IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/SparkMessageHubScala/README.md

 This example shows how to execute a spark streaming example on the BigInsights cluster that consumes messages from IBM MessageHub (Kafka).
 Note that the spark streaming job runs on a single node and not as a yarn application.

+## See also

+- Please add your +1 to this [ticket](https://github.com/ibm-messaging/message-hub-samples/issues/11) to add additional examples for pyspark and spark 2.x

 ## Developer experience

 Developers will gain the most from these examples if they are: